astravaganza/JC-dl/README.md

-# JC_dl
+# JC-dl
 Simple Content downloader for Indian OTT JioCinema (https://www.jiocinema.com/).

 *(Currently only supports movies, I haven't looked at TV shows, so if someone wants to open a PR, feel free)*

 ## Purpose
 JioCinema offers many rare and old HQ streams of Indian content which is unfortunately hidden behind DRM and cannot be easily saved for archival purposes.
-This tool bypasses the DRM restrictions and grabs the **Non-DRM** streams (which are ironically sometimes superior to its DRM counterparts) from JioCinema which can be downloaded directly.
+This tool bypasses the DRM restrictions and grabs the **Non-DRM** streams (which are ironically sometimes superior to their DRM counterparts) from JioCinema which can be downloaded directly.

 ### Prerequisites
 An account on JioCinema and the most basic skills.